Audacium/audacium/docs/index.md

-## Goals of this project
-The goals **Audacium** is trying to achieve are pretty simple:
-- Restoring Audacity to what it was before, with no crash reporting (GH Issues exist for that), or very simple update checking (only at startup, not periodically).
-- Adding new features people want, listening closely to the community.
-- Make the code base easier to work with, less confusing for a newbie.

-## Donations
-Litecoin: LfA7A3wVdGysc4QXpsUvYaVUYvhcZnVE7j

 **Audacium** is an easy-to-use, multi-track audio editor and recorder for Windows, Mac OS X, GNU/Linux and other operating systems.
 Developed by a group of volunteers as open source.

 - **Recording** from any real, or virtual audio device that is available to the host system.